Category Archive: Lubricants

 • Production and Operations: In 2009, LE adopted a transformative approach to production processes by implementing a condition-based maintenance program.
 This shift treats lubricants as assets, not consumables, and has resulted in the significant reduction of gearbox oil consumption and maintenance hours.

 • Employee Satisfaction: The transition to reliability programs not only benefits the environment, but also prioritizes employee safety and well-being.
-LE invests in comprehensive training and advanced tools like Xtract® filter carts, Xport® Single Point Lubricators and Xclude® desiccant breathers
+LE invests in comprehensive training and advanced tools like Xtract® filter carts, Xport® Single Point Lubricators and Xclude® desiccant breathers.

 Empowering Customers for Sustainable Practices